Huhngoku/ADVOCATE/README.md

 tracing.
 Otherwise the replay is likely to get stuck.

 Do not change the program code between trace recording and replay.
 The identification of the operations is based on the file names and lines, where the operations occur.
 If they get changed, the program will most likely block without terminating.
 If you need to change the program, you must either rerun the trace recording or change the effected trace elements in the recorded trace.
+This also includes the adding of the replay header.
+Make sure, that it is already in the program (but commented out), when you run the recording.